payes/mayastor-e2e/src/common/custom_resources/README.md

 * `./api/types/v1alpha1/mayastornode.go`

 ## Update procedure
-* Copy the appropriate yaml files across from the moac repository
+* Copy the appropriate yaml files across from the moac repository to `src/common/custom_resources`
 * The execute
   * ``` ./genGoCrdTypes.py ./mayastor*.yaml```
 * Commit the changed files and raise a Pull Request